EmeraldDrragon/Custom-Memory-Allocator/README.md

 sets it to a specific address.

 -- WIP --
-**Library is written, need to add showcase into main.cpp and complete documentation**
  * [x] Name
  * [x] Description
  * [x] Memory Map and The Program Break